gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 * Leveraging technological advancements using software to support automation and easily integrate into multiple environments
 * Speed of feedback allows the team to focus on most valuable and impactful features or bugs
 * Code deployment becomes a nonevent
+* Involving the entire team for all decisions, meetings and engagements with users, stakeholders and leadership

 ##### !end-options